Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Introduction and summary of results

 valid in a large $CT$ expansion.

-Once this is done, $\langle G^{\text{R}}_0\rangle$ can be inserted back into the matching result, and the quantum-corrected shear viscosity and shear diffusivity read off.
+Once this is done, $\vev{\mathcal{G}^{\text{R}}_{\Delta = 0}}$ can be inserted back into the matching result, and the quantum-corrected shear viscosity and shear diffusivity follow.
 We find that the shear retarded Green's function takes the form

 where

 As we explain in detail in the main text, the leading order matching calculation needed to obtain \eqref{GRshearquantum} and \eqref{etaquantum} only captures the leading, extremal behavior of thermodynamic quantities.
 I.e., the entropy density in \eqref{etaquantum} $s_0=S_0/\volt$ takes its extremal value.
 The intuition for this is clear, in the near-extremal regime, $T r_\e\ll1$ and so $S_0\gg CT$.
 This implies that we should not include either deviations from extremality in $s$ or the $\log CT$ quantum corrections.
 To do so consistently, the matching calculation needs to be expanded one order higher, \cite{Gouteraux:2025kta,Gouteraux:2026}.